Saturday, 5 October 2019

 The Bridge Stair

 The Bridge Stairs, housed in a rectangular, art-deco building, climb a few flights to Cahill Expressway.
-The road is one of the key routes in and out of city, primarily because it carries traffic over the Sydney Harbour Bridge, which is exactly where we were heading (The main roadway across the bridge is actually the Bradfield Highway and is about 2.4 km (1.5 mi) long, making it one of the shortest highways in Australia).
+The road is one of the key routes in and out of the city, primarily because it carries traffic over the Sydney Harbour Bridge, which is exactly where we were heading (The main roadway across the bridge is actually the Bradfield Highway and is about 2.4 km (1.5 mi) long, making it one of the shortest highways in Australia).

-Approaching the southern plyons
+Approaching the southern pylons

 The southern pylon

 The bridge was designed and built by British firm Dorman Long of Middlesbrough and opened in 1932 (they later went on to build the Tyne Bridge in Newcastle).
-It is currently the sixth-longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134m from top to water level.
+It is currently the tenth-longest spanning-arch bridge in the world and the tallest steel arch bridge, measuring 134m from top to water level.
 It is a magnificent beast.
 In addition to the road, the Harbour Bridge carries a railway and a protected pedestrian footpath which gives a superb view of Sydney Harbour and the iconic Sydney Opera House as well as an intimate view of the steel structure of the bridge itself.

 Sydney Harbour Bridge